Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 Yeah.
 Oh, yeah.

-And as Ayn Rand,
+as Ayn Rand,

 who is a chronicler over in another village,

-would say, you have to be selfish in a good way.
-So because if I did this and put my foot into the wet stuff, I would be unhappy, making you unhappy.
+So, because if I did this and put my foot into the wet stuff,

-So I only am unhappy now with this, but not that unhappy.
-I see.
+I would be unhappy, making you unhappy.
+So, I only am unhappy now with this, but not that unhappy.

-And I just want to apologize forever is right there.
+And I just want to apologize, forever is right there.

 They are seeing the southern map of my geography.
+Yeah.

-You have a beautiful body.
+Well, I'm a beautiful body.
 Yes.

 And also, Chunt is our most arch character, so this is great arch support.

-Oh, he takes it literally.
+Ah, he takes it literally.

 We should get everybody involved.
 Do you want to take a whiff first?